HBevilacqua/Pi-crossbar/README.md

 - all nodes are hosted on the Raspeberry Pi itself
 - the web application uses crochet
 - the backend implements a remote procedure, add2(x, y)
-- the web app can call this procedure because its connected to the same router and realm.
+- the web app can call this procedure because it is connected to the same router and realm.
 ![GitHub Logo](screenshot/network.png)

 ### Step 2: